bjornedstrom/fall-from-grace/README.md

 * Can execute a program on trigger, with some variable expansions (see below).
 * Actions can be rate limited, for example the action runs at most once per hour.
 * Simple YAML and rules based configuration language.
-* Behaves as expected from an administrative standpoint (has an init.d script, SIGHUP reloads config file etc, syslogs interesting events).
+* Adhers to reasonable standards how a daemon should behave (SIGHUP reloads config file, interesting events are sysloged).
 * Written in Python makes it easy to extend for your need.
-* Reasonably small memory footprint and low memory usage.
+* Reasonably small memory footprint and low resource usage.
+* init.d script provided.
+* Debian packaged.

 ## Install & Run